breecummins/dsgrn_net_query/README.md

 ```bash
     python CountStableFC_large_networks.py <networks_file.txt> <params.json> <optional_results_directory>
 ```
+ Depending on the size and number of the networks, these computations can take a long time, and it is recommended to run via a scheduler or in the background.

 All functions create a unique date-time stamped folder in which to store results, so that overwriting old results is not possible.

 # Inputs